x Disorders of Elbow Ligaments JB (3).docx

 Structure and Function

-Figure 3: On this AP view, thear collateral ligament is in green, the annular ligament is in red and the radial collateral ligament in purple.
-(X-rays courtesy of Dr. Bruno Di Muzio, Radiopaedia.org, rID: 44153)
+ulnar collateral ligament is in green and the annular ligament is in red and the radial collateral ligament in purple.
+(X-rays courtesy of Dr Bruno Di Muzio, Radiopaedia.org, rID: 44153)

 During the acceleration phase of a pitch, the elbow extends from approximately 110 degrees of flexion to 20 degrees.
 This generates a very high valgus force at the elbow and can produce small tears in the ligament.

 The lateral collateral ligament is actually complex, including both a lateral radial collateral ligament and a lateral ulnar collateral ligament.
 The lateral ulnar collateral ligament is the primary stabilizer to varus stress.
 It originates on lateral humeral epicondyle and inserts on the ulna.

 Injury to the lateral collateral ligament is most often caused by an elbow dislocation.